 Whilst PayPoint falls below the thresholds for legally being required to disclose our tax strategy, as a good standing corporate citizen, the Group has decided to do so voluntarily.

 This document sets out the strategy of PayPoint plc and its subsidiary undertakings (“PayPoint” or “the Group”).
-It has been, approved by the board of PayPoint plc, sets out the Group’s approach to conducting its tax affairs and dealing with tax risks for the year ending 31 March 2024.
+It has been approved by the board of PayPoint plc, sets out the Group’s approach to conducting its tax affairs and dealing with tax risks for the year ending 31 March 2024.

 PayPoint commitments